 You may feel slight pressure when the doctor inserts the catheter, but no serious discomfort.

-If you return home with the chest tube in place, you will be given instructions on how to care for the tube and drainage system.
+If you return home with the chest tube in place, your doctor will tell you how to care for the tube and drainage system.

-- You may be given antibiotics and pain medication.
+- Your doctor may prescribe antibiotics and pain medication.

 - You should change positions often while lying down, and exercise if possible.